Abraham Kupfer

-Abraham "Avi" Kupfer is an Israeli American professor of cell biology, and the co-director of immunobiology at the Johns Hopkins University School of Medicine.
+was an Israeli American professor of cell biology, and the co-director of immunobiology at the Johns Hopkins University School of Medicine.
 Kupfer discovered the immunological synapse at the National Jewish Medical and Research Center in Denver.
 He first presented his findings during a Keystone Symposia in 1995, when he showed three-dimensional images of immune cells interacting with one another.
 His main focus is on teaching and studying the mechanisms of inter- and intra-cellular communication in the immune system.

-Kupfer is a native of Israel.
+Kupfer was a native of Israel.
 He received his Ph.D. from the Weizmann Institute of Science.